Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 What is the purpose of cost accounting?

-More than other types of accounting, cost accounting gives companies a comprehensive view of their costs.
-Cost accounting tracks all of a company’s costs associated with its offerings and allocates them to specific products or activities.
-Whereas in financial accounting, costs appear as just one- or two-line items on a budget, cost accounting lets businesses break expenses down to see exactly what is driving costs.
-This can provide better insights into what the company can do to cut costs and increase profits.
+More than other types of accounting, cost accounting gives companies a comprehensive view of their expenses.
+Cost accounting tracks all of the costs associated with a company’s offerings and allocates them to specific products or activities.
+Whereas in financial accounting, costs appear as just one or two line items on a budget, cost accounting lets you break down business expenses to see exactly what is driving your costs.
+This can provide better insight into what you can do to cut costs and increase profits.

-After all, there are only two ways for companies to make more money: They can either increase sales (which is largely beyond their control), or they can cut costs (which they have greater control over).
+After all, there are only two ways for companies to make more money: grow their sales, which is partially beyond their control, or cut expenses, which they have greater control over.

 What are the benefits of cost accounting?

-• Cost allocation: Managers can allocate costs by product line and per unit of production or hour of labor.
+• Cost allocation: With cost accounting, managers can allocate costs by product line and per unit of production or hour of labor to see exactly where funds are going.

 • Profit drivers: Cost accounting helps business owners gain a deeper understanding of their profit margin and what drives it.

-• Budgeting and forecasting: Calculating costs for individual activities helps senior managers plan for future spending and forecast their finances into the future.
+• Budgeting and forecasting: Calculating costs for individual activities helps senior managers plan for future spending and forecast finances for the future.

 • Cost savings: Using cost accounting, businesses may be able to identify new efficiencies to help save money.

-• Quicker decisions: Cost accounting can help managers respond quickly to changes in the market, such as when the cost of raw materials increases.
+• Quicker decisions: Cost accounting can help managers respond quickly to changes in the market, such as increases in the costs of raw materials.

-Additionally, cost accounting can also help business owners make sure they capture all of their tax-deductible expenses.
+• Tax deductions: Cost accounting can help business owners make sure they capture all of their tax-deductible expenses.

 Did You Know?Did you know

-All of the top accounting software programs allow you to identify individual costsand assign them to specific product lines or break them down by unit.
+All of the top accounting software programs allow you to identify individual costs and assign them to specific product lines or break them down by unit.
+See some of our recommended solutions below.

 Types of costs